danehobrecht/shadowtu.be/README.md

 - Comment History HTML | https://www.youtube.com/feed/history/comment_history
     - "Google - My Activity.html" must be locally available to the script to use the comment feature.

-## Sidenotes
+## Compatability issues (subject to change)

-- Video premieres currently not supported.
+- Video premieres
+- Certain unicode characters in titles